Solvaag/revenants_hack/README.md

 Hello and welcome to the git repository for the Revenant's Hack.
 Here you can find a ruleset written in the style of Dungeons & Dragons, but with many alterations made to simplify play.
 The game is compatible with old school D&D material, as well as many newer products such as Old School Renaissance/Revival publications.

+If you like what you read here, please visit my blog [Revenant's Quill](https://www.revenant-quill.com/).

 # Online Rules

 Revenant's Hack is available on github.
 You can find the following documents on this page: